Barb Hodgens

 Barb Hodgens loves to cook with alternative, healthy whole food ingredients, with a focus on gut health.
 Barb has overcome her own gut health issues through healthy eating.
 Share your ideas, comments and photos at the end of this post :)

-Homemade cow milk yogurt is always thick and creamy in a Luvele maker, but did you know that you could make it even thicker?
-Even creamier?
+Homemade cow milk yogurt always turns out thick and creamy in a Luvele maker, but did you know that you could make it even thicker?
+Even creamier!
 If you secretly long to make your yogurt so creamy that you could stand a spoon upright in it, then read on.
 The extra steps are very simple.

-We briefly outlined the best ways to thicken thin dairy milk yogurt (including goat and raw milkhere.
-But to transform regular cow’s milk into the most thick, delicious probiotic yogurt you've ever tasted, we recommend you add these 2 extra steps to our original yogurt making method.
+We briefly outlined the best ways to thicken thin dairy milk yogurt (including goat and raw milk) here.
+But to transform regular cow’s milk into the most thick, delicious yogurt you've ever experienced, we recommend you add these 2 extra steps to our original yogurt making method.

 The first and most effective way to get a better firmness in yogurt is to add dry milk powder to your full cream cow’s milk before heating.
 This increases the volume of milk solid proteins and results in an enriched and thicker yogurt composition.
 As a guide add 1/3 cup of dry milk powder to every litre of milk.